Hannahs: 19th century

 Irish cobbler Robert Hannah emigrated from Ireland to New Zealand, via Australia, in 1866.
 He traveled to Charleston, New Zealand for work, where he was forced to add an "H" to his surname after losing a coin toss with another man with the same surname.

 Hannah established his first store, R. Hannah & Co., in Charleston, New Zealand on 29 January 1868.
-It produced high-quality shores for gold miners during the end of the West Coast Gold Rush.
+It produced high-quality shoes for gold miners during the end of the West Coast gold rush.

 Business quickly declined as gold started to run out.
 Miners left the area and property owners abandoned their land.
 Hannah originally planned to relocate to the United States but chose to move to Wellington instead.

 Hannah established a new shop on Lambton Quay in 1870.
 He established a three-storey shop and factory, between Cuba Street and Leeds Street, in 1874.

 Hannah quickly established branches around the country.
 In 1883, he established a store on Hastings Street in Napier.
 Two others followed on Heretaunga Street in Hastings.
 By 1893, Hannah has 10 shops and his factory employed more than 250 people.
 At its peak, the factory was capable of producing 6,000 pairs of shoes a week.

 The company also became a major landowner, leasing commercial property on Cuba Street to other businesses.

 Robert's brother William took over the three Napier and Hastings store in 1897.
 The Napier site became a street storey store, regional office and warehouse.